Back to main page

 As long as you keep the UTA connected to your PC's USB port, disconnecting the UTA from your target board will not lose USB communication.

 In case the AsmIDE hangs up, you need to close the AsmIDE first, then unplug the USB cable from your UTA adapter, wait a few seconds before re-plugging the USB cable, then wait a few more seconds and allow the USB connection to be re-established.
 After cycling the USB connection you can invoke the AsmIDE again and it may restore the USB communication.
-If this does not work, you need to restart your PC, but in order to avoid this, always close the AsmIDE before unplugging the USB cable.
+If this does not work, you need to restart your PC, so in order to avoid this problem, always close the AsmIDE before unplugging the USB cable.

 If restarting the PC does not solve the problem, you may need to re-install the USB driver.